Salmansoori/covid-19_update_notifier/README.md

 # covid-19_update_notifier
 This is a python script file. when you run this script.py file it will show you a notification of covid-19 updates(new cases and deaths in india) on your desktop.
+I have scrapped "https://www.worldometers.info/coronavirus/country/india/" to get the data.